Open House with Gloria Hunniford

-Open House with Gloria Hunniford was an afternoon television show, produced by Thames Television and broadcast on Channel 5 in the United Kingdom between 1998 and 2003.
+Open House with Gloria Hunniford was an afternoon television show, produced by Thames Television and broadcast on Channel 5 in the United Kingdom between 27 April 1998 and December 2002.
 It was presented by Gloria Hunniford and focused on lifestyle, cookery, and human interest issues.
 It was broadcast five days a week from Monday to Friday.

 The programme was one of Channel 5's earliest shows, attracting relatively strong ratings for Channel 5, with a regular audience of 900,000.
-However, despite its favourable ratings, it was announced in September 2002 that the show would be axed as part of a revamp of the channel's daytime schedule.
+However, despite its favourable ratings, it was announced in September 2002 that the daily show would be axed as part of a revamp of the channel's daytime schedule.
+Hunniford continued to present occasional celebrity specials until November 2003.